Causes, Symptoms and Solution of a Car Engine Overheating

 Let’s begin!

-What Causes Engine Overheating?
+Causes Engine Overheating

-The common causes of engine overheating include:
+The common causes of engine overheating include

 Low Coolant

 The majority of the heat removal job is done by coolant, which is part of the cooling system.
-It goes to the radiator where it is cooled after absorbing heat from the engine.
+It goes to the radiator, where it is cooled after absorbing heat from the engine.
 It goes through the engine again after losing the heat.

 Therefore, your cooling system won’t be able to function as efficiently if it doesn’t have enough coolant.
 The engine’s temperature will therefore increase as a result of this.

-Since it’s simple to glance at the coolant levels while checking your oil or refueling your wiper fluid, we advise doing so frequently.
+Since it’s simple to glance at the coolant levels while checking your oil or refilling your wiper fluid, we advise doing so frequently.
 It’s critical to obtain an inspection if you have coolant leaks so that professionals can identify the leak’s cause.

 Faulty Radiator or Cap